ARAWANA HAYASHI

 City Dance Theater

-Summerthing evolved into City Dance Theater, bringing programs and workshops into Massachusetts schools under the auspices of Young Audiences and the guidance of Jack Langstaff.
+During this time, Arawana taught dance improvisation in Cambridge, MA, and the Summerthing troupe evolved into City Dance Theater, an improvisation-based dance company that brought programs and workshops into Massachusetts schools under the auspices of Young Audiences and the guidance of Jack Langstaff.
+This group co-created the Village practice, now an integral part of Social Presencing Theater— a basis of ensemble work.

 Through these experiences, Arawana came to see how movement practices rooted in communities, schools, and social and environmental issues could foster embodied learning, collaboration, and healing.